-Lit candle – Catherine Norby/Lariat
+Lit candle hidden in a closet.
+Catherine Norby/Lariat

 California has been seeing a rise in the number of power outages occurring across the state over the course of this week as residents struggle to battle the ongoing heatwave.
 Electric companies such as Edison and San Diego Gas and Electric warn that if locals do not work to lower their energy consumption the California Independent System Operator will be forced to demand investor-owned utilities reduce demands on the power grid.
 For energy consumers, this means dealing with short-term power outages —usually about an hour— until there is enough energy to supply the grid.